Frontera Women's Foundation

-Frontera Women's Foundation (FWF) is a nonprofit, nonpartisan organization operating in El Paso, Texas, and Ciudad Juarez, Mexico.
+Frontera Women's Foundation (FWF) is a nonprofit, nonpartisan organization operating in El Paso, Texas, United States, and Ciudad Juárez, Chihuahua, Mexico.
 Frontera Women's Foundation states its goal is "promoting positive social change for women and girls along the border" and focuses its campaign on community service and issues of women's rights at the family, community, and organizational level.
-The FWF supports grassroots organizations on the U.S. Mexico border.
-The region extends from Southern New Mexico, through El Paso County, Texas, and Ciudad Juarez, Mexico, to Brownsville, Texas.
+The FWF supports grassroots organizations on the U.S.–Mexico border.
+The region extends from Southern New Mexico, through El Paso County, Texas, and Ciudad Juárez, Chihuahua, to Brownsville, Texas.
 The Frontera Women's Foundation supports these organizations by providing grants to groups that support women and girls struggling with issues such as low socio-economic status, gender bias, and ethnic bias.

 History

 Established in 2003, Frontera Women's Foundation is one of the first women's funds in the state of Texas.
 The foundation was established to support organizations addressing the unique needs of women living on the border.